 - Attending mental health counseling

-- Completion of a court-ordered anger management program
+- Completing a court-ordered anger management program

-- Pass random drug and alcohol tests
+- Passing random drug and alcohol tests

 What if You’re Not Eligible for a Pretrial Diversion Program?

-If you are not eligible for a pretrial diversion program, your attorney will need to closely evaluate the circumstances of your arrest to determine which defense strategy is most likely to return a not guilty verdict.
-Some of the more common types of defenses used to challenge disobeying a peace officer allegations include:
+If you are not eligible for a pretrial diversion program, your attorney will need to closely evaluate the circumstances of your arrest to determine which defense strategy is most likely to result in a not-guilty verdict.

-- The defendant lacked intent – Disobeying a police officer requires intent.
+- The defendant lacked intent: Disobeying a police officer requires intent.
 If you were not acting willfully to disobey police orders or commands, you cannot be convicted of this offense.

-Contact a DUI Lawyer for Help Today
+Contact a Criminal Defense Lawyer for Help Today

-Accusations of disobeying a peace officer could come with harsh penalties.
-It is important that you take steps to protect your future.
+Since accusations of disobeying a peace officer could come with harsh penalties, you must take steps to protect your future.
 Reach out to a Los Angeles DUI lawyer to discuss your potential defense strategies today.
-Fill out our secured contact form or call our office to schedule your confidential consultation.
+Your initial consultation is free, and there is no obligation to move forward after this conversation.